Nevada law sets out specific procedures landlords must follow when dealing with property that a tenant leaves behind after an eviction.

 Yes.
-After the eviction has occurred and you have received possession of the rental unit, then you can move any of the tenant's belongings into a safe and secure storage location.
-You can also charge the tenant for the costs of moving and storing the property (see NRS § 118A.460).
+After the eviction has occurred and the landlord has possession of the rental unit, the landlord can move any of the tenant's belongings into a safe and secure storage location.
+The landlord can also charge the tenant for the costs of moving and storing the property.
+(Nev.
+Rev. Stat. § 118A.460 (2021).)

 During the five-day period after an eviction, the landlord must provide the former tenant with a reasonable opportunity to retrieve essential items, such as medication, baby formula, clothing, and personal care items.

 The landlord must store abandoned property in a safe location for 30 days after the eviction.
 The landlord can charge the former tenant for the costs of inventorying, moving, and storing the property before releasing it to the former tenant.
 (Nev.
 Rev. Stat. § 118A.460 (2021).)

 Yes.
 After storing the abandoned property for 30 days, a Nevada landlord can begin the process of disposing of the abandoned property.
 Before selling, the landlord must make reasonable efforts to locate the former tenant and notify the former tenant in writing that the landlord intends to sell the abandoned property.
 The notice should be mailed to the former tenant's present address (or, if unknown, the former tenant's last known address) and include the following information:

 The landlord can sell the property once 14 days have elapsed since the notice was given to the former tenant.
 (Nev.
 Rev. Stat. § 118A.460 (2021).)